alphagov/verify-eidas-trust-anchor/README.md

 ### About Connector Metadata Signer

 eIDAS specifies that we can only sign with RSASSA-PSS or ECDSA.
-Since our keys are RSA keys, we decided to go with the RSASSA-PSS algorithm.

-However, since xmlsectool does not support RSASSA-PSS, we had to create this signer to sign Connector Metadata.
+However, since xmlsectool does not support either algorithms, we had to create this signer to sign Connector Metadata.

-Further work can probably be done to parameterise the signing algorithm that will enable this tool to sign any metadata, and bring the metadata signing process inline with this one.
+Since RSASSA-PSS didn't work for yubikeys, we decided to go for ECDSA.

 ## This tool
 This tool can: